nishanthkumarpathi/Linux_System_Administration_Python/README.md

 # Linux_System_Administration_Python
-This Repo consists of Scripts for Linux System Administration
+This Repo consists of Scripts for Linux System Administration using python programming